 Leah has the expertise in Public Diplomacy, Strategic Communication, and Destination Branding.
 She was the previous Program Manager for the Bachelor of Communication (Public Relations) in 2017.

 Prior to taking on her current position at RMIT University, Leah taught in the multidisciplinary areas of Digital Media, Public Relations, International Communication, Journalism, Media and Marketing at the universities in China and Australia, including Guangzhou University and Macquarie University.
 During this time, she was appointed to build and develop a new program called Internet and New Media for universities in China.
 Leah holds a PhD in Media and Communication awarded at Macquarie University in Sydney.

 Her key research areas are in Digital Media, Destination Branding, Disaster Communication, and New Business Models and Platforms for TV Program Development.
 Leah's research specialities also straddle the transdisciplinary realm constituted by inquiries into marketing, journalism, and media representation.
-She has a record of over twenty-three published academic reports, and ten peer-reviewed research grants; and has led and completed projects on behalf of educational, commercial and public sectors.
+She has a record of over twenty-five published academic reports, and ten peer-reviewed research grants; and has led and completed projects on behalf of educational, commercial and public sectors.

 Publications prior to 2012

 - Li, L.X.
 2004.
 The Marketing Strategic Desktop Guide, Shantou University Press.